AsTimeGoesBy111/ALS_Progression/README.md

-## 2. Feature engineering and Data cleaning
+## 2. Feature Engineering & Data Cleaning
 a.
 Progression rate picture:
 b.
 Covert time-dependent dynamic features into static:
    Derive least squares polynomial fit, and use k,b as new static feature.